davekaj/website/README.md

+# Personal Website

+This is a simple personal website built with **Next.js** and [Nextra](https://nextra.vercel.app/).
+It is based on [this example from Next.js](https://github.com/vercel/nextjs-portfolio-starter).

 # Portfolio Starter Kit

-This portfolio is built with **Next.js** and a library called [Nextra](https://nextra.vercel.app/).
-It allows you to write Markdown and focus on the _content_ of your portfolio.
+This portfolio is built with **Next.js** and a library called  It allows you to write Markdown and focus on the _content_ of your portfolio.
 This starter includes:

 - Automatically configured to handle Markdown/MDX
 - Generates an RSS feed based on your posts